 In 1980 Diamond starred in a remake of Al Jolson’s The Jazz Singer, with Sir Laurence Olivier playing his father.
-The movie was a flop and Diamond won the first ever Golden Raspberry award for Worst Actor, but the soundtrack was a success, Diamond’s best-selling studio record.
+The movie was a flop and Diamond won the first-ever Golden Raspberry award for Worst Actor.
+The soundtrack was a success, however, and stands as Diamond’s best-selling studio record.
 Diamond suddenly (and temporarily) emerges from his adult-contemporary stupor – while half of these songs are ballads, they sound much better when they’re surrounded by rock and roll songs that recall his Bang recordings.
 They at least recall his Bang recordings in energy and succinctness- they’re often given a 1980s sheen, like the synth hook of ‘America’.
 But overall The Jazz Singer is the most consistent, accessible Diamond album since Moods in 1972.

 It’s not quite as strong as his highlights earlier in his career, but The Jazz Singer is a surprisingly robust comeback after a series of poor records.

 I’ve skipped over the following albums – if I’m missing out on anything good, write in and let me know.
 But I’m expecting a whole lot of toothless adult contemporary in his 1980s albums, and a whole lot of nostalgia on his 1990s albums:

 Headed for the Future (1986)

 The Best Years of Our Lives (1988)

 Up on the Roof: Songs from the Brill Building (1993)